-On a clear night you can see The Milky Way, constellations you’ve never seen before and thousands and thousands of twinkling stars.
-If your road trip is around mid August you might even be able to catch some of the Perseids meteor shower!
+On a clear night, you can see The Milky Way, constellations you’ve never seen before and thousands and thousands of twinkling stars.
+If your road trip is around mid-August you might even be able to catch some of the Perseids meteor showers!

 Wrap up in your duvet or blanket and enjoy the show from the back of your van.

 Head south and follow the coast to Maro.
 Maro is perfect for kayaking or stand-up paddle boarding.
 There are places you can hire both and then hit the water on your chosen vessel.

 Hug the coastline and admire the beautiful cliffs of La Herradura.
 If you keep going you’ll also come across the Maro waterfall which is worth checking out.
 Keep your eye open for La Cueva de la Virgen; a beautiful natural swimming pool with cool blue waters.
 You won’t be able to resist a swim!

 Head into Nerja to grab some more foodie supplies or enjoy a dinner out.

 Day 5: Nerja to Sierras de Tejeda, Almijara y Alhama Natural Park